AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

     LF2["feature"]:::label --- E2
   end

-  L1 --- BEFORE
-  L2 --- AFTER
+  BEFORE --- spacer1 --- AFTER
 ```
-**What changes in a rebase?** The feature commits (E, F) are replayed onto the tip of master, creating a straight line; history is linear and the merge bubble disappears.
+**What changes in a rebase?** The feature commits (E, F) move to sit on top of the latest master commits, making history linear and removing the merge bubble.

 ## Pull requests: clean reviews and merges
 Pull requests are where your work meets scrutiny—even if you are reviewing yourself.
 A good PR makes the change obvious, the risk visible, and the rollback clear.
 Think of it as a narrated tour of the diff: here’s what changed, why it’s safe, and how we know it works.
 A pull request is simply a request to merge one branch into another (usually feature → main) and serves as the review and safety gate: discussion, checks (tests/lint), approvals, and merge strategy.